deepjavalibrary/djl/djl-zero/README.md

-# DJL Easy
+# DJL Zero

 ## Overview

-This module is a no deep learning knowledge required wrapper over DJL.
+This module is a zero deep learning knowledge required wrapper over DJL.
 Instead of worrying about finding a model or how to train, this will provide a simple recommendation for your deep learning application.
 It is the easiest way to get started with DJL and get a solution for your deep learning problem.

 ## List of Applications